 Why is some Fat Bad for You?

 In this article we will only get into the bad fats and why it’s bad for you.
-The reasons in this article is also the reasons why we at our restaurant PLANT POWER FOOD choose not to use oily & fried foods – and why we focus on non-refined foods high in healthy fat & grains.
+The reasons in this article are also the reasons why we at our restaurant PLANT POWER FOOD choose not to use oily & fried foods – and why we focus on non-refined foods high in healthy fat & grains.

-To start off with – overall fat can be divided into 4 categories.
+To start with – overall fat can be divided into 4 categories.
 2 of them being qualified as good or healthy fats and the other 2 as bad or unhealthy.

 Saturated fat (bad)